webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/travis-and-azure.md

 It assumes the user has a Travis CI and an Azure account, this last one with an Azure Web App already created.

-## Create and configure an staging slot in your Azure Web App
+## Create and configure a staging slot in your Azure Web App

-To create an slot in your website you have to:
+To create a slot in your website you have to:

 1. Select "Deployment slots" in the blade of your Azure Web App: